Chart Color Schemes

 Mundingburra has shown very soft population growth performance across periods assessed by AreaSearch

-Mundingburra's population was approximately 3,628 as of November 2025.
-This figure reflects an increase of 34 people since the 2021 Census, which reported a population of 3,594.
-The change is inferred from the estimated resident population of 3,593 in June 2024 and an additional 22 validated new addresses since the Census date.
-This results in a population density ratio of 1,374 persons per square kilometer, which is higher than the average seen across national locations assessed by AreaSearch.
-Overseas migration contributed approximately 63.0% of overall population gains during recent periods, driving primary growth for the area.
+Mundingburra's population is around 3,628 as of Nov 2025.
+This reflects an increase of 34 people since the 2021 Census, which reported a population of 3,594 people.
+The change is inferred from the estimated resident population of 3,593 from the ABS as of June 2024 and an additional 22 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1,374 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+Population growth for the area was primarily driven by overseas migration that contributed approximately 63.0% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 and based on 2021 data.
-However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
-Examining future trends, regional areas nationally are anticipated to have lower quartile growth, with Mundingburra expected to expand by 2 persons to reach a population of approximately 3,630 by 2041, reflecting a decline of 0.9% in total over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 and based on 2021 data.
+It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
+As we examine future population trends, lower quartile growth of regional areas nationally is anticipated, with the area expected to expand by 2 persons to 2041 based on the latest annual ERP population numbers, reflecting a decline of 0.9% in total over the 17 years.

 Frequently Asked Questions - Population